ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The multiple manifests MAY be of different formats.
 In some cases EAT submodules may be used instead of the array structure in this claim for multiple manifests.

-When the {{CoSWID}} format is used, it MUST be a payload CoSWID, not an evidence CoSWID.
+CoSWID manifests MUST be a payload CoSWID, not an evidence CoSWID.
+These are defined in {{CoSWID}}.

 A {{SUIT.Manifest}} may be used as a manifest.